[60s Quiz] Which Diet is Right for you - Paleo vs Keto?

 Ground beef is one of those ingredients that I like to keep on hand in the freezer for a “just-in-case” night.
 I don’t usually go beyond the basics when cooking with it, never really venturing out of my comfort zone.
-It’s either burgers, tacos, casseroles, or meatloaf.
+It’s either burgers, tacos, casseroles, or meatloaf with the lean ground beef.
 Sometimes meatballs, but those are really just mini meatloaves.
 But if I have a freezer full of ground beef, then I feel comfortable with a backup plan in case my meal plan falls through due to our ever-changing schedule.

-Recently, my husband requested that I make sloppy joes.
+Recently, my husband requested that I make paleo sloppy joes.
 When I heard that my immediate reaction was “No way!”.
-As a kid, I actually really disliked sloppy joes.
+As a kid, I actually really disliked homemade sloppy joes.
 He thought I was crazy when I told him that.
-What kid doesn’t like sloppy joes?!
+What kid doesn’t like homemade sloppy joes flavour?!
 Apparently, me.
-But because I love him, and my children too, I figured it was worth a shot even if I was the only one who didn’t want to eat it.
+But because I love him, and my children too, I figured it was worth a shot to try doing some paleo sloppy joes, even if I was the only one who didn’t want to eat it, and, I had lean gound beef on the freezer!

 Well, as usual, Rob was right.
-Turns out, I do like sloppy joes.
+Turns out, I do like sloppy joes flavour.
 At least the way I make them, I guess.
-I’d like to think that it’s the fantastic Paleo Balsamic Ketchup that really sets it apart, but it’s possible I was just a picky kid and sloppy joes really have been good all this time.
-Also, I think it helps to serve them on a waffle, because waffles make everything better.
+I’d like to think that it’s the fantastic Paleo Balsamic Ketchup sauce that really sets it apart, but it’s possible I was just a picky kid and sloppy joes really have been good all this time.
+Also, I think it helps to serve them on a waffle, because waffles make everything better, and you can do a Paleo Sloppy Joes version.

 - 2 lbs Grass-Fed Ground Beef